icg-gravwaves/student-travel/index.md

 The same is true for hotels.
 If you don't want to stay at a travel lodge you can ask explicitly for a booking to be made for "6 nights, starting on the 10/05/2024 with checkout on the 16/05/2024 at the Premier Inn at (insert address)" and they will do it if possible, if not they will provide alternatives for you to pick from.

 **Step 6**: Get a Purchase Order
 Once you have agreed an itinerary with R&M you will then be required to provide them with a purchase order (PO) from the ICG.
 The easiest way to do this is the cc icg-travel@port.ac.uk into a reply to the email where R&M are asking you for the PO.
-You can even tag @icg-travel@port.ac.uk who will get it from tech-finance@port.ac.uk.
+You can even tag @icg-travel@port.ac.uk who will get it from <tech-finance@port.ac.uk>.

 **Step 7**: Provide this PO to R&M
-tech-finance@port.ac.uk might send you an attachment containing the PO so you need to forward this to R&M as part of a reply to your itinerary email chain.
+<tech-finance@port.ac.uk> might send you an attachment containing the PO so you need to forward this to R&M as part of a reply to your itinerary email chain.

 **Step 8**: Double check all booking information
 R&M should now provide you will all the booking confirmations and information you need to get to the conference.
 You should double check this to make sure everything lines up.

 **Step 9**: Go to the conference
 Last thing to do is go to the conference and have a good time.
-If you have any trouble at the conference you can always contact icg-travel@port.ac.uk
+If you have any trouble at the conference you can always contact <icg-travel@port.ac.uk>

+**Step 10**: Claim back your money
+This is the final and probably 2nd most important step.
+To claim back all the money you personally spent at the conference you need to fill out an eFin30 form ([link](https://docs.google.com/spreadsheets/d/13FbRhvGQA3NjLbFD84kdvPSQmJkFcemQ/edit#gid=539632554)) and send this off to icg-travel@port.ac.uk.
+This will then get processed and sent back to you either at the end of the current or the next month.

 ---